reslbesl/CS433_ML/projects/project1/scripts/README.md

 ### Models

-Describe models in `implementations.py` and `implementation_variants.py`
-Needs to include: high-level description of the loss function, the optimisation method, additional parameters (for instance, terminating condition for GD methods)

-The following models are implemented in `implementations.py`:
+The following linear classification methods are implemented in `implementations.py`:
-- `least_squares` : computes the weight vector by solving the normal equations.
-It returns the weight vector and the loss, computed as Mean Squared Error.
-The Mean Squared Error computes the squared power of the difference between the value of 'y' and the product between the input data 'x' and the weight vector 'w'.
+- `least_squares` : Computes the weight vector `w` by solving the normal equations.
+The returned model weights minimised the mean sqaured error loss between the target labels `y` and the dot product between the input data `x` and the weight vector `w`.
-- `ridge_regression` : computes the weight vector by solving the normal equation under L2 regularization.
-That is, penalizing the square of the norm of the vector 'w'.
-The function accepts an hyperparameter 'lambda_' that is the penalty factor.
-It can be tuned differently to set the severity of the penalization.
+- `ridge_regression` : Computes the weight vector `w` by solving the normal equation under L2 regularization.
+That is, penalizing the square of the norm of the vector `w`.
-- `least_squares_GD` : solves the least squares problem with the Gradient Descent algorithm (an iterative optimization algotithm based on first-order approximation of the loss function(MSE)).
-The function takes as additional parameters :'max_iter'(maximum number of iteration), 'gamma' (step size of Gradient Descent), 'threshold' (it sets the minimum difference for the loss computed by two consecutive iterations of the algorithm.
-If the difference between the two values is below this parameter, the algorithm ends), 'verbose' (bool value to output the steps of the algorithm.
-Set to false by default).
-If the loss computed at one step is equal to Nan, the algorithm ends.
+The function accepts an hyperparameter `lambda_` that is the penalty factor. `lambda_` can be used to guide the trade-off between parameter shrinkage and the optimal MSE solution.
+- `least_squares_GD` : Solves the least-squares problem using gradient descent (GD) (an iterative optimization algotithm based on first-order approximation of the loss function).
+The step size of each update step is set by the input parameter `gamma`.
+The optimisation procedure is either terminated after the maximum number of iterations is reached (`max_iter`) or due to loss convergence (loss does not change by more than `threshold` between two consecutive steps).
-- `least_squares_SGD` : Stochastic Gradient Descent is a variant of the GD algorithm where at each step the gradient value and the weight vector 'w' are updated considering a subgroup of the dataset(batch).
+- `least_squares_SGD` : Stochastic Gradient Descent is a variant of the GD algorithm where at each step the gradient value and the weight vector `w` are updated considering a subgroup of data records (batch).
 By default, the batch size is set to 1, meaning that at each step the algorithm picks at random one data sample.
-- `logistic_regression` : applies the GD algorithm trying to minimize the loss function, computed as negative Log Likelihood (NNL).
+- `logistic_regression` : Runs gradients descent to minimize the negative log-likelihood (NLL) loss of a logistic regression model.
-It takes the same parameters as 'least_squares_GD'.
-Additionally it checks whether the provided input 'y' is a binary set of labels
+It takes the same parameters as `least_squares_GD`.
+Additionally it checks whether the provided input `y` is a binary set of labels  in `{0, 1}`.
-{1;0}.
-- `logistic_regression`: applies the GD algorithm to minimize the NNL under L2 regularization.
-It takes the same parameters as 'logistic_regression', plus the penalization parameter 'lambda_'.
+- `logistic_regression`: Applies the GD algorithm to minimize the NLL under L2 regularization.
+It takes the same parameters as `logistic_regression`, plus the penalization parameter `lambda_`.

-Furthermore there are some variants to the standard implementations of the mentioned models.
-There are defined in `implementation_variants.py`:
+`implementation_variants.py` contains some variants of the standard implementations of the models described above:
-- `lasso_GD` : implements GD under Lasso regularization.
-That is, penalizing the norm 1 of the vector 'w'.
-See 'ridge_regression' for details.
+- `lasso_GD` : Implements (sub-)GD for Lasso regression.
+The model finds the minimum MSE weights under the constraints of  minimising the 1-norm  of the weights vector `w`.
 - `logistic_regression_SGD` : Applies SGD to the 'logistic_regression' model.
 Contrary to the 'least_squares_SGD', the loss function is NNL.
 See 'least_squares_SGD' for details.
 - `logistic_regression_mean` : variant of 'logistic_regression' where loss and gradient value are normalized to the size of the training set.
 See 'logistic_regression' for detail
 - `least_squares_SGD_robbinson` : variant of 'least_squares_SGD' using a non-costant step size for Gradiant Descent which decrease at each step.
 The hyperparameter defining the stepsize is 'r_gamma', and it must be in range [0.5,1].
 See 'least_squares_SGD' for details.